|Factor||Traded REITs||Non-Traded REITs|

 Some companies that offer non-traded REITs have liquidity options, but they often require that investors pay a fee, usually around 1%, to sell their shares.
 It’s more common for non-traded REITs to charge early redemption fees.

 If you invest in a non-traded REIT, you should expect to hold your investment for 3 – 5 years.

 Non-traded REITs often come with high upfront fees, affecting your potential returns.
 These can include sales commissions and offering costs.

 Meanwhile, publicly traded REITS typically do not have upfront fees and can be purchased like any other publicly traded security, potentially only incurring the usual trading fees of your brokerage account.

 Correlation and Volatility

-Publicly traded REITs have a stronger correlation with the overall stock market and greater volatility.
+Publicly traded REITs correlate more strongly with the overall stock market and have greater volatility.